-3.2.1 Invitation for Bids
+3.2.1.
+Invitation for Bids

-Invitation for Bids (IFB) includes a copy of the advertisement or notification announcing the opportunity to bid, according to Rules 17 and 18 of SPPR, 2010-Amended 2013, including relevant and essential information to help bidders decide whether or not to participate in the particular bid.
+Invitation for Bids (IFB) includes a copy of the advertisement or notification announcing the opportunity to bid, including relevant and essential information to help bidders decide whether or not to participate in the particular bid.
 It precedes the sale of the bidding document and is with the documents for information only.
 The content must be consistent with the Bid Data Sheet and the special conditions of the contract.
 See annexure 9 for a sample IFB.

-3.2.2 Instructions to Bidders
+3.2.2.
+Instructions to Bidders